mheerens/product-api/readme.md

 (B) ...making data and results available through jsons.<br/>
 As a result, any theoretical application accross all devices can make use of this data science product - as long it is connected to the web!
-### Examplary application
+### Exemplary application
-A simple dashboard that shows real values as well as the most recent predictions<br/>
+A simple dashboard that shows live water levels as well as most recent predictions<br/>
 http://ec2-18-197-132-108.eu-central-1.compute.amazonaws.com:8080/show
 # Architecture
 ![alt text](overview.png)